apache/doris/docs/en/docs/data-operate/import/import-way/mysql-load-manual.md

 ```

 ### Error result
-If mysql load go wrong, it will show the error in the client as below:
+If mysql load process goes wrong, it will show the error in the client as below:
 ```text
 ERROR 1105 (HY000): errCode = 2, detailMessage = [INTERNAL_ERROR]too many filtered rows with load id b612907c-ccf4-4ac2-82fe-107ece655f0f
 ```

-If you meet this error, you can extract the `loadId` and use it in the `show load warnings` command to get more detail message.
+If you meets this error, you can extract the `loadId` and use it in the `show load warnings` command to get more detail message.
 ```sql
 show load warnings where label='b612907c-ccf4-4ac2-82fe-107ece655f0f';
 ```

-The loadId was the label value in this case.
+The loadId was the label in this case.

 ### Configuration